connexcs/docs/docs/tag.md

 ![tags](/customer/img/tags.png)

 Tags help reduce the time and effort required in creating an Alert or Routing Strategy for each individual customer.
+Alerts will be sent to all the emails that are added to the contact of that customer.

 You can create a general alert or routing strategy and apply it to as many customers as you want.